Undergraduate Program in Human Physiology

 - Vincent Barnett, Director of Undergraduate Studies

-Advising appointments with Dr. Barnett can be scheduled at Human Physiology Major Advising.
-In preparation for your meeting, please complete our Education Background Form and bring a copy of it to the advising session.
-If you cannot find an advising appointment time slot that fits your schedule using the schedule site, please contact Dr. Barnett (email@example.com) to request a specific date and/or time.
-Requests for appointments that do not fit into the posted advising schedule will be accommodated when possible.
+Human Physiology Major Appointments.
+If you cannot find an advising appointment time slot that fits your schedule on our calendar, please contact one of the advisors to request a specific date and/or time.
+Requests for appointment times that are not on the calendar will be accommodated whenever possible.

-In addition, the Department of Integrative Biology and Physiology would very much appreciate you filling out a short questionnaire rating your meeting(s) with Dr. Barnett.
+In addition, the Department of Integrative Biology and Physiology would very much appreciate you filling out a short questionnaire rating your meeting(s) with our advisors.
 Thank you!

 The Human Physiology degree is intended primarily as preparation for graduate or professional study.
 If supplemented with several laboratory courses as well as laboratory experience, the B.A. degree may be adequate for obtaining an entry-level position such as a laboratory technician or research assistant.
 When combined with a degree in fields such as chemistry, electrical engineering, or computer science, the B.A. in Human Physiology could be helpful in obtaining positions in the biomedical industry.

 The undergraduate major is flexible enough to allow the student to prepare for post-baccalaureate study in Physiology, Neuroscience, Biochemistry, Pharmacology, Cell Biology, and other areas of biomedical science.

 The major is often chosen by students planning to continue their education in health fields including, but not limited to, medicine or dentistry.
 There is considerable overlap between the requirements for the physiology degree and the admission requirements of many professional schools.

 Notes for Physiology Pre-Meds

 Is medicine the right career for you?